joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/displaying-html-content-in-mobile-apps.md

 <div>

-Note: If the stage’s `displayState` property is set to `FULL_SCREEN`, in Desktop, you cannot type in a text field displayed in the StageWebView.
-However, in iOS and Android, you can type in a text field on StageWebView even if the stage’s `displayState` is `FULL_SCREEN`.
+Note: If the stage's `displayState` property is set to `FULL_SCREEN`, in Desktop, you cannot type in a text field displayed in the StageWebView.
+However, in iOS and Android, you can type in a text field on StageWebView even if the stage's `displayState` is `FULL_SCREEN`.

 </div>

 </div>

-The following example uses a StageWebView object to display Adobe’s website:
+The following example uses a StageWebView object to display Adobe's website:

     package
     {